 - Does West Virginia offer a tuition waiver program?

 Since October 2002, children adopted from DHHR foster care during or after the month they turn 16 are eligible to receive the Chafee Education Voucher to assist with post-secondary education costs.
 For more information, contact Christine Bertelli at 304-558-8838 or Christina.m.Bertelli@wv.gov.

 - Does West Virginia offer a state adoption tax credit?

 Yes, a one-time credit is allowed against personal Income tax for nonfamily adoptions.
 “Nonfamily adoptions” means adoptions of a child or children by a taxpayer or taxpayers which child or children are not related to the taxpayer or taxpayers by blood or marriage.
 The credit is equal to four thousand ($4,000) dollars which may be taken in the year of the adoption of each nonfamily child, whose age at adoption is under eighteen years.
 This credit may, at the option of the taxpayer, be taken over a period of three years.

 To file for this credit you will need to complete Form NFA-1 which can be found here, http://tax.wv.gov/Individuals/Pages/Individuals.aspx.

 - Does West Virginia have any program to support an adoptee whose adoptive parents die until the child is adopted again?

 - What is the payment schedule for adoption assistance?
 Who do I contact if I haven’t received my payment?
 Can I receive my adoption assistance through direct deposit?

 Adoption assistance payments are made on (or around) the 8th business day of the month and are a payment for the pervious month.
 The state can pay adoption assistance through direct deposit.
-To set up direct deposit, or to report late payments, contact BJ Kirkland (contact info).
+To set up direct deposit, or to report late payments, contact Ashley Fizer (contact info).